dnephin/dobi/docs/config.rst

 for the duration of the execution, and is shutdown when all other resources are complete.

-A service resource may depend on images, volumes, or run resources.
+A service resource may depend on images, mounts, or run resources.

 Meta